-External incentives, mostly financial, are also regarded as positively influencing participation rates, and incentives are often used in research studies to compensate participants for their time and contribution (Edwards et al., 2002; Phillips, Reddy, & Durning, 2016; Thornton et al., 2016).
-However, such rewards and incentives can have unintended negative consequences and result in an opposite effect to that which is intended.
-For some people, the intrinsic drive to volunteer may be lost or diluted with the provision of payment or incentives.
-The desire to benefit others is linked to intrinsic motivation and this is more enduring and rewarding than extrinsic motivation arising from incentives (Holdsworth, 2010; Warburton & Smith, 2003).
-Monetary incentives are sometimes perceived as implying that the task is difficult or unpleasant (requiring “compensation”) and this may act as a disincentive (Gneezy, Meier, & Rey-Biel, 2011).
-However, there are established models in which students are routinely rewarded for participation in research e.g. in undergraduate psychology where course credits are awarded (School of Psychological Sciences, 2017).
-Although this is seen by some as a valuable way to promote understanding of research and research conduct, the ethics of this approach has been questioned (Cleary, Walter, & Jackson, 2015).
-Of note most published HPE research studies do not describe incentives for participation (Stovel et al., 2018).

 Altruism, or the desire to help others, is a commonly cited motivation for participation in clinical trials research (Newington & Metcalfe, 2014).
 Education research may be expected to hold a similar attraction for health professions students, but educational improvement within health is perhaps not rated as highly or seen as a worthy cause, in comparison to the possible health benefits clinical trials can yield.
 This is an aspect that is yet to be explored in empirical research.
 Moreover, the translation of the findings of educational research into teaching and learning practices and curricula occurs over the long term and may be unseen by students.
 This lack of immediacy may reduce the perceived value and benefit (either to oneself or others) of participating in educational research.
 While altruism might incline a student toward participating, it does not always ensure participation (McCann et al., 2010).
 Furthermore, even those who are altruistically oriented are more likely to participate if they believe they will personally benefit (McCann, Campbell, & Entwistle, 2013).

+External incentives, mostly financial, are also regarded as positively influencing participation rates, and incentives are often used in research studies to compensate participants for their time and contribution (Edwards et al., 2002; Phillips, Reddy, & Durning, 2016; Thornton et al., 2016).
+However, such rewards and incentives can have unintended negative consequences and result in an opposite effect to that which is intended.
+For some people, the intrinsic drive to volunteer may be lost or diluted with the provision of payment or incentives.
+The desire to benefit others is linked to intrinsic motivation and this is more enduring and rewarding than extrinsic motivation arising from incentives (Holdsworth, 2010; Warburton & Smith, 2003).
+Monetary incentives are sometimes perceived as implying that the task is difficult or unpleasant (requiring “compensation”) and this may act as a disincentive (Gneezy, Meier, & Rey-Biel, 2011).
+However, there are established models in which students are routinely rewarded for participation in research e.g. in undergraduate psychology where course credits are awarded (School of Psychological Sciences, 2017).
+Although this is seen by some as a valuable way to promote understanding of research and research conduct, the ethics of this approach have been questioned (Cleary, Walter, & Jackson, 2015).
+Of note, most published HPE research studies do not describe incentives for participation (Stovel et al., 2018).

 Disincentives for participation

 Time required to participate in research is a well-recognised disincentive (Christakis, 1985; Keune et al., 2013; Sarpel et al., 2013).
 Health professions students typically have heavy course workloads including clinical attachments; thus, additional time commitments for research are likely to be perceived as a significant impost.
-Overload, or fatigue due to multiple evaluators and HPE researchers targeting the same student cohort can also be an issue for students (Adams & Umbach, 2011).
-This further adds to concerns about how representative student participants are of the wider student group (Callahan et al., 2007a).
+Overload, or fatigue due to multiple evaluators and HPE researchers targeting the same student cohort, can also be an issue for students (Adams & Umbach, 2011).
+This further adds to concerns about whether student participants are representative of the wider student group as those who are less academically sound or have other commitments may be less inclined to participate due to time constraints (Callahan et al., 2007a).